devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 ### Reboot

 Drain, stop, delete, replace, and restart each resource.
 This has the advantage of being very simple and removing all possible dependencies between versions as long as requests are sticky to a specific resource.
 It also requires a minimum of resources since you simply reuse everything that was already deployed.
-However, it takes time to move through the resources one by one, it is slow to rollback, and it decreases the capacity of the application during deployment.
+However, it takes time to move through the resources one by one, it is slow to roll back, and it decreases the capacity of the application during deployment.

 ![Reboot strategy](reboot.png)

 ### Canary

 This strategy is called a canary because, like the coal mines of old, a canary is used to see if there is a looming failure awaiting you.
-You start by exposing the new version to a small number of users.
+You start by exposing the new version to a few users.
 You can make the requests sticky so that a specific customer only sees one version, or allow all the customers to bounce back and forth in order to determine that the versions are compatible with each other.
 If all of your observability metrics show that things are going well with the canary, you can increase the number of customers on the new version.
 When a significant percentage of customers are successfully using the canary, you switch everyone over.

 ### Rolling